azat-co/practicalnode/chapter4/chapter4.md

   | It can be used in Node.js and in the browser JavaScript.
 ```

+If you move the `|` to the left, then the result will be one empty `<div>` with sibling text nodes.

-If you want to render all nested (indented) lines as inner text, then use dot `.`:
+To avoid using pipes on multiple lines, there's a dot `.` syntax.
+Thus, if you want to render all nested (indented) lines as inner text, then use dot `.` right after the element name.
+For example, this template is analogous to the preceding code in that it produces one `<div>` with inner text of two lines:

 ```pug
 div.